tragetraje/Practical-JavaScript/notes.md

   Working on assigning each li element its unique id we should just do that:
   `todoLi.id = i;` inside the for loop.

   To get an access to todo's is from delete button we'll use `addEventListener()` function.
 Thinking about which element should have an event listener attached it's probably logical to think about li elements, since that's where we created the delete buttons.
 But, attaching an event listener to each li we'll finish with a lot of them working with the app and it could lead to performance problems.
-So it's smarter to attach it to unordered list since it's the parentNode od li.
+So it's smarter to attach it to unordered list since it's the parentNode of li.
 How we can do that?
 With event object we pass in to `addEventListener()` function.

   Let's grab the reference to ul: